Are you experiencing tooth pain?

-Never needing a dental filling is the ideal that we strive for.
-You can prevent the need for dental fillings by brushing and flossing daily and visiting Dr. Trinkner regularly for professional teeth cleaning and exam.
-Many cavities form between teeth, so it is important to visit the dentist to remove plaque and tartar from the hard to reach places.
-Dr. Trinkner may also use dental sealants to prevent tooth decay in children and adults.
+You strive to never need a dental filling.
+You can prevent the need for dental fillings by brushing and flossing daily and visiting Dr. Trinkner regularly for professional teeth cleanings and bi-annual dental exams.
+Although no matter how hard you try, chances are that you will develop a cavity or two in your lifetime.
+Fortunately, you have your local dentist to help you thorough it.
+Many cavities form between teeth, so it is always important to floss regularly.
+Visit the dentist to remove plaque and tartar from the hard to reach places.
+Only a dental care professional can remove all plaque and tartar from your teeth.

 About Dental Fillings

 A dental filling is used to repair teeth that are decayed, worn or damaged.
 Dental fillings restore strength and beauty to the tooth and help protect the tooth from future damage.
 There are many choices in material for dental fillings.
 In our Columbia, SC dental office, Dr. Trinkner usually prefers to use a metal-free dental filling material for the most natural looking restoration.
-This type of filling is color matched to your smile for an aesthetically pleasing result and can be used to replace old, dark fillings for an instant smile makeover.
+This type of filling is color matched to your smile for an aesthetically pleasing result.
+It can be used to replace old, dark fillings for an instant smile makeover.

-Resin Dental Fillings (Tooth Bonding)
+Resin Dental Fillings

 Porcelain Dental Fillings

 Porcelain dental fillings may also be called inlays, onlays or partial crowns.
-A porcelain filling is well suited for those who have more significant damage or tooth decay.
+A porcelain filling is well suited for those who have more significant damage or tooth decay, but don’t require a root canal.
 Dr. Trinkner will take an impression of the tooth and create a model for the laboratory where the porcelain inlay/onlay will be fabricated.

 When properly cared for, dental fillings can last for many years.
-Call us at 803.400.8729 to schedule a consultation, or request an appointment online.
+Call us at 803.400.8729 to schedule a cavity filling procedure with Dr. Trinkner, or request an appointment online.